SfC Home > Arithmetic >

 Basics of Arithmetic

-by Ron Kurtus (11 January 2008)
+by Ron Kurtus (updated 18 January 2022)

-Arithmetic is a fundamental branch of Mathematics that is concerned with numbers and their operations.
-The subject starts with counting and the number or numeric system.
+The subject usually starts with counting and the number (or numeric) system.
 Then arithmetic considers the major operations on numbers, such as addition, subtraction, multiplication and division.
-The third area is applying these operations on fractions and decimals.
+A third area concerns applying these operations to fractions and decimals.

 Questions you may have include: